School Immunization Program

 - All students who enroll as new-to-district entrants in grades 1-6 and 8-12 through 18 years of age

-For children who cannot receive vaccines for a valid medical contraindication, a Medical Contraindication Form completed by the child's M.D. or D.O. must be submitted through the school or program office to the SIP.
+For children who cannot receive vaccines for a valid medical contraindication, a Medical Contraindication Form completed by the child's M.D. or D.O. must be given directly to the school or program office for submission to the Health Department.
 The Macomb County Health Department Medical Director reviews all medical waivers.
-Contact your child's school or program office to obtain a Medical Contraindication Form.

 For children who do not receive vaccines for religious or other objections to vaccines, an Immunization Waiver Form, certified by a Michigan Local Health Department (LHD) following a waiver education session, is required to be submitted to the child's school or program.
 In Macomb County, waiver education is available at the following Health Department location:

 - By appointment only